dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

 ## Staying Alive

 Before the player can be killed by the beast we have to define what death is.
-Or more accurately: we have to give our player lives so it can come back from the dead until the game is over.
+Or more specifically: we have to give our player lives so it can come back from the dead until the game is over.

+> Does this make every video game player a zombie?
+>
+> I don't know but someone should go and find out!

-To that end let's add a `lives` item to our `Player` struct:
+To that end, let's add a `lives` item to our `Player` struct:

 ```rust {data-file="player.rs", data-fold="['16-99']", hl_lines=[6, 13]}
 use crate::{BOARD_HEIGHT, BOARD_WIDTH, Coord, Direction, Tile, board::Board};